sidenver/word2vec_assignment/README.md

 You should see a web page pops up in your web browser.
 Click on the folder `w2v_hw`, and open `w2v_hw.ipynb`.

+If you are not familiar with jupyter notebook, [here](http://nbviewer.jupyter.org/github/jupyter/notebook/blob/master/docs/source/examples/Notebook/Notebook%20Basics.ipynb) and [here](https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook##UseJupyter) are two short tutorials.
+Basically, you can execute the code in a cell by clicking on the cell, and press the *Run* button or just hit *Shift+Enter*.

 Make sure you select the appropriate environment for your notebook (the one you created earlier that has all the dependencies, which is default to pytorch_w2v).
 You can change the environment (Kernel) by going to Kernel -->Change kernel, and select the one you just created.
-Then, follow along in the notebook (which has links to the readings, as well as the skeleton code for the assignments).
+Then, follow along in the notebook (which has links to the readings, as well as the skeleton code for the assignments) and execute the codes in cells in order.

-After you finish the assignment, you can deavtivate the environment by:
+After you finish the assignment, you can deavtivate the environment by (again, assuming you are using bash):

 ```
 source deactivate